Hubble Space Telescope is in trouble after gyroscope failure

 Hubble has six gyroscopes it uses to point itself and keep itself steady for observations.
 It can operate without one of them.
 Even two doesn't present a crippling failure for the telescope.
 The problem is that Hubble has only been operating with three of its gyroscopes up to now, the minimum needed for optimal functioning.
 Now it's down to two.

 The current plan, according to Dr. Rachel Osten, the deputy mission head for the observatory, is to try and revive a previously failed gyroscope to replace this new failure.
 Unfortunately, that could take weeks to accomplish, which means the telescope will stay in safe mode until the team is able to troubleshoot the gyroscope.
-It's worth nothing that the gyroscope failure wasn't unexpected; the problem is how to deal with it.
+It's worth noting that the gyroscope failure wasn't unexpected; the problem is how to deal with it.

 It's true.
 Very stressful weekend.
 Right now HST is in safe mode while we figure out what to do.
 Another gyro failed.
 First step is try to bring back the last gyro, which had been off, and is being problematic.— Dr. Rachel Osten (@rachelosten) October 8, 2018